Almere City FC: Early history

+FC Omniworld

-That name was changed to FC Omniworld in 2001 as a result of the efforts of a consortium (in which the city of Almere was a participant) to bring professional sports to Almere.
+That name was changed to FC Omniworld in 2000 as a result of the efforts of a consortium (in which the city of Almere was a participant) to bring professional sports to Almere.
 These plans included a basketball club (BC Omniworld, now defunct), a volleyball club (VC Omniworld, now defunct) and the football club (FC Omniworld).
-However, when the Leefbaar Almere party became the largest party in the city council in 2002, the community withdrew from the project.
+However, when the Leefbaar Almere party became the largest party in the city council in 2002, the city withdrew from the project.
 This caused the club to fail the criteria for admission to the professional league in 2004.

 Private investors were found, and the club managed to meet the first two criteria for admission (among which is a balanced budget) in late 2004 and early 2005.
 After FC Omniworld's stadium (the 3,000 seater Yanmar Stadion) and pitch were approved by the KNVB as well, the club met all criteria for admission, and joined the 19 clubs already in the Eerste Divisie.
 The club's first official match would have been held on 12 August 2005 against BV Veendam.
 However, the referee postponed the match shortly before the kick-off because heavy rain had made the artificial turf pitch unplayable.
 The club's professional debut came a week later, in an away match against FC Eindhoven, a 2–0 defeat.
 FC Omniworld registered its first official goal a few days later, in a 2–3 home defeat against FC Den Bosch, as Juan Viedma Schenkhuizen scored to make the score 1–2 in the 37th minute.
-Omniworld's first league point was achieved a week later, on 29 August against Go Ahead Eagles (2–2).
+FC Omniworld's first league point was achieved a week later, on 29 August against Go Ahead Eagles (2–2).
 The club's first victory came on 16 September, when Fortuna Sittard were defeated 3–2.
-In its first season, Omniworld finished in 19th place with 29 points from 38 matches.
+In its first season, FC Omniworld finished in 19th place with 29 points from 38 matches.
 Forward Sjoerd Ars ended in fifth place in the top goalscorer ranking, with 17 goals.

-Ars was transferred to Go Ahead Eagles for the 2006–07 season, but the results for Omniworld improved.
+Ars transferred to Go Ahead Eagles for the 2006–07 season, but the results for FC Omniworld improved.
 The club achieved 41 points from 38 matches, finishing the season in 16th place.
-The 2–7 home match defeat FC Zwolle on 16 March 2007 resulted in the then-worst defeat in the club's short history.
+The 2–7 home match defeat against FC Zwolle on 16 March 2007 resulted in the then-worst defeat in the club's short history.